 Microsoft Hyper-V writer is the successor to the Microsoft Virtual Server 2005 writer and is supported on Microsoft Windows Server 2008.
 It is a VSS writer with similar set of functionality as Virtual Server.
 With both, it is possible to perform backups and restores of virtual machines.
 With Hyper-V, it is possible to perform online backups using hardware providers.

-For backup and restore specifics of Hyper-V writer, see "Backup" (page 94) and "Restore" (page 96).
+For backup and restore specifics of Hyper-V writer, see Backup on the next page and Restore on page 111.

-• Windows Server 2008 Service Pack 2 must be installed.
+Windows Server 2008 Service Pack 2 must be installed.
 For more information, see http://support.microsoft.com/kb/948465.